 So why is this a miracle oil?
 Tea tree oil is a natural antibacterial agent.
 It kills bacteria and fungus, and stops it from growing.
 Translation?
 It treats your pimples in a jiffy!

 Since tea tree oil is an antiseptic it helps control sebum production in your skin.
 With the prolonged use of skincare products that contain tea tree oil, you’ll be able to see a noticeable reduction in the unnecessary amount of shininess on your skin.
+It’s one of the best tea tree oil benefits for skin.

 If you’re facing mild to moderate acne, tea tree oil will help you dry those pimples up.
 The antibacterial properties present in the oil kill any form of bacteria, and prevent it from popping up again.
 Plus, tea tree oil also controls the sebum production in your skin which makes for fewer breakouts.
+It’s one of the most effective tea tree oil uses for skin!

 Tea tree oil aids in soothing and calming any itchiness or irritation caused by dry skin.
 It’s a natural ingredient used to treat skin conditions such as eczema and psoriasis.
+It’s a great benefit of tea tree oil for skin!

 Thanks to covid-19, we have all deemed ourselves as paranoid hand washers.
 In this case, tea tree oil works great as an antimicrobial sanitising care product, as it kills those germs without stripping your hands off of their natural oils.
 Effective and nourishing, isn’t it?